“Most of my professional life has been spent playing Doc Holliday to the Wyatt Earps of the fish and wildlife conservation world.”

 - Deputy Director of the Marine Fish Conservation Network.

 - Fly fishing guide and instructor for Mossy Creek Fly Fishing.

-In January of 2017, I joined the Marine Fish Conservation Network as the deputy director.
-The Marine Fish Conservation Network is a coalition of commercial and recreational fishing associations, regional and national conservation groups, aquaria, and marine science organizations dedicated to defending and strengthening our primary federal fisheries law, the Magnuson-Stevens Fishery Conservation and Management Act, in order to sustain abundant fish populations, healthy marine ecosystems, and thriving fishing communities.
+In 2017, I joined the Marine Fish Conservation Network as the deputy director.
+The Marine Fish Conservation Network is a coalition of commercial and recreational fishing associations, regional and national conservation groups, aquaria, and marine science organizations committed to sustaining fish populations, healthy marine ecosystems, and fishing communities.
 Learn more.

-Before that I worked in Washington, DC’s government relations game.
+Before that I worked as a federal lobbyist for various outfits in Washington, DC.

 I am also an award winning freelance writer.